5 key questions for Tuesday’s elections

 How Democrats fare in the Mississippi and Kentucky gubernatorial races, how party control splits in Virginia and how voters show up on Issue 1 in Ohio could all give clues about the national mood, party strength and key issues headed into the 2024 elections.

 “I think Virginia is the most interesting, because it’s a quintessential battleground state.
-And so, if you’re going to look towards 2024, seeing what worked and didn’t work in Virginia, what reaction there was or wasn’t in Virginia … is probably the best lesson both parties are going to have,” said GOP strategist Saul Anuzis.
+And so, if you’re going to look towards 2024, seeing what worked and didn’t work in Virginia, what reaction there was or wasn’t in Virginia … is probably the best lesson both parties are going to have,” GOP strategist Saul Anuzis said.

 Reinish pointed to whether Presley’s messaging on economic issues plays well in Mississippi as a possible indicator of whether “Democrats will take that as a confirmation to focus like lasers on jobs, the economy [and] cutting taxes” moving forward.

-Mackowiak cautioned that Tuesday’s off-year election results may give more insights about local and state-specific dynamics than hints about national trends as 2024 approaches.
+Mackowiak cautioned that Tuesday’s results may give more insights about local and state-specific dynamics than hints about national trends as 2024 approaches.

-“I think we want to be a little careful not to over-interpret them and apply to next year,” he said of the results.
-But if one side or the other sees an “overwhelmingly good night” on Tuesday, “it could certainly bring some momentum” for that party.
+“I think we want to be a little careful not to overinterpret them and apply to next year,” he said of the results.
+But if one side or the other sees an “overwhelmingly good night” Tuesday, he said, “it could certainly bring some momentum” for that party.

 Seawright said he’s keeping an eye on school board and other local races that have flown under-the-radar, “because I think those things will have a wide-camera view into where the hearts and minds of everyday people are in their communities.”